Bleeding Heart Vine flowers

 A wonderful vine or running shrub that climbs by twining; from early winter to late spring it is covered with stunning deep red flowers surrounded by white calyces; does not tolerate frost, but is root hardy to zone 9; great for indoors as well

 Bleeding Heart Vine is blanketed in stunning clusters of dark red hooded flowers with white calyces along the branches from late winter to late spring.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The oval leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Bleeding Heart Vine is a multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.